 - 1. Appropriate conversations; staff and children will not be allowed to discuss inappropriate topics - 2.
 Appropriate language, staff and children will not be allowed to use foul language or gestures - 3.
 Respect; staff and children will be respectful to each other.
 Children will listen the first time. - 4.
 Play; Children are asked to participate at all times.
 If they do not wish to participate in an activity, they must stay engaged in another way either by cheering on other program participants or assisting counselors with the activity. - 5.
 Responsibility; All children must remain on the premises or at the field trip destination at all times.
 We want children to remain safe at all times. - 6.
 Caring; It is important to use and care for equipment, toys, and games appropriately so they remain long lasting and we can enjoy them. - 7.
 Bullying; bullying contains, but is not limited to name calling, singling out, hitting, shoving, and aggressive behavior.
 Although definitions of bullying vary, we define bullying to be behavior that hurts, humiliates, or harms a child physically or emotionally, those targeted struggle to defend themselves, there is a perceived imbalance of power, and it is repetitive.
 Bullying can occur in a single incident if that incident is either very severe or arises from a pattern of behavior.
+Consequences of bullying vary based on the severity, but will always include: - a.
+Immediate contact of the parent or guardian of the perpetrator and victim - b.
+A sit down meeting within 24 hours with the perpetrator's guardian or parent to discuss expectations and the incident - c.
+Consequences decided on within 24 hours, based on severity and in line with low, moderate, and extreme behavior consequences, at the discretion of the School Age Director.

 Children will be provided with tools to help them be successful in ASC and Summer Child Care.
-These tools will include;
+These tools will include:

 - 1. Clear and well defined rules for all program spaces reviewed frequently - 2.
 A safe and nurturing environment for them to flourish in - 3.
-A positive atmosphere led by staff who address conflict positively, working to redirect behavior in a supportive way
+A positive atmosphere led by staff who address conflict positively, working to redirect behavior in a supportive \\way